 The following morning we drove back to Nanortalik by boat, which took about 3-4 hours.
 Fortunately, the open sea was mostly calm and so we arrived in Nanortalik with a healthy color on our face.
 The nicely located and furnished house is being rented out to Backpackers by the tourism center.
 We made ourselves comfortable and thought back to the fantastic tour once again.

-I took the D810 mit dem 14-24mm, 20mm and the new 70-200mm f2.8 with me.
+I took the D810 with the 14-24mm, 20mm and the new 70-200mm f2.8 with me.
 The Telezoom I have received for this trip was kindly provided by Nikon.
 I had a CircPol filter for all lenses (for the 14-24mm I used the filter of Wonderpana).

 The 70-200mm was rarely used – also due to weather conditions.
 The over 1 kg heavy lens is not really suitable for a trekking tour, but the quality of the photos speaks for itself.
 A lighter alternative would be the 28-300mm or the 70-200mm f4.